 The third flaw is that Han’s daughters (who happened to be his bodyguards) don’t fight in the finale.
 If Enter the Dragon had been a H.K. movie, Mei Ling alongside Lee and Roper would’ve fought them after chasing Han away from the outdoor arena.
 If Bruce had died during the making of the film, they would’ve filmed such a scene but under the condition that there are reshoots which would allow Williams to only be held captive like Roper instead of being killed off.

-The fourth flaw was that a Shaolin monk wouldn’t allow himself to be a government agent unless he left the temple.
+The fourth flaw was that a Shaolin monk wouldn’t allow himself to be a government agent unless he renounced his position at the temple.
 The fifth flaw is that Roper doesn’t get killed by Bolo, yet Williams gets killed by Han.
 The sixth flaw is that there were deleted scenes between Roper and Tania that could easily have replaced unnecessary scenes featuring Bruce, especially considering the commercial intentions of the U.S. producers.
 Artistically, Tania’s deleted scenes would’ve made her final scene more touching.